Mbed-TLS/mbedtls/docs/psa-transition.md

 If you wish to free all resources associated with PSA cryptography, call [`mbedtls_psa_crypto_free`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__extra_8h/#_CPPv423mbedtls_psa_crypto_freev).

 The PSA subsystem has an internal random generator.
-As a consequence, you do not need to instantiate one manually (no need to create an `mbedtls_entropy_context` and a `mbedtls_xxx_drbg_context`).
+As a consequence, you do not need to instantiate one manually (no need to create an `mbedtls_entropy_context` and an `mbedtls_xxx_drbg_context`).

 ### Error codes

-Mbed TLS functions return a status of type `int`: 0 for success (or, occasionally, a positive value which is the output length), or a negative value `MBEDTLS_ERR_xxx` indicating an error.
+Mbed TLS functions return a status of type `int`: 0 for success (or occasionally a positive value which is the output length), or a negative value `MBEDTLS_ERR_xxx` indicating an error.

 PSA functions return a status of type [`psa_status_t`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__error/#group__error_1ga05676e70ba5c6a7565aff3c36677c1f9): `PSA_SUCCESS == 0` for success, or a negative value [`PSA_ERROR_xxx`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__error/) indicating an error.